steineey/node-red-contrib-mongodb4/README.md

 ### Advanced Connection URI

-: URI (string) : This will overwrite `Protocol`, `Hostname` and `Port` with your own connection string.
+: URI (string) : Define your own connection string in URI format.
 [Read the docs: Connection String in URI Format](https://docs.mongodb.com/manual/reference/connection-string/)

-### Authentication
+### Authentication (optional)

 : Username (string) : Username for authentication.

 : Password (string) : Password for authentication.

+: AuthMech (string) : Specify the authentication mechanism that MongoDB will use to authenticate the connection.
+This will only be used in combination with username and password.

 : AuthSource (string) : Specify the database name associated with the user’s credentials.

+### Application

+: Database (string) : A MongoDB database name is required.

-: AuthMech (string) : Specify the authentication mechanism that MongoDB will use to authenticate the connection.
+: Application Name (string) : The name of the application that created this MongoClient instance.
+MongoDB 3.4 and newer will print this value in the server log upon establishing each connection.
+It is also recorded in the slow query log and profile collections.

+If this field is unspecified, the client node will create a app name for you.
+That looks like this for example: `nodered-azmr5z97`.
+The prefix `nodered` is static.
+The second part, here `azmr5z97` is a random string, created on runtime start-up, config-node update and full deployment.

+The current app name of a config node is logged to the node-red runtime log.

 ### TLS (optional)